 Delving into Buddhism: I began attending Buddhist meditation classes and joined a Buddhist sangha in 2001.
 Why did I explore Buddhism?
 Because I was desperately unhappy.
 I had reached the pinnacle of my professional life.
 I earned a very good salary.
 I had a kind, supportive husband.
 I asked: “Why am I so unhappy when I have acquired all of the things that society told me would make me happy?”
 Buddhism provided some of the answers at that time.
 Buddhist meditation calmed my mind and brought me some measure of peace.
 I began to have pleasant, peaceful feelings.
 The despair was gone.
 I had become more patient with people and more cognisant of my own failings and my need for reform.
 But, somehow, I still felt a deep emptiness that could not be filled in by reading the Buddhist sutras, attending silent Buddhist retreats or meditating for hours in silence.
 Something was missing . . .
 During my unhappy period and my Buddhist period, it never even occurred to me to consider coming back to the Catholic Church.
 If you had told me, seconds before feeling the presence of Christ while sitting on my meditation cushion, that I would be back in the Catholic Church, I would have told you that you were mad!

 Miraculous return to the Catholic Church: Miracles don’t always involve Hollywood-style special effects.
 Most miracles go by unnoticed because they involve a quiet interior metamorphosis.
 What happened to me is a miracle.
-I had led a very sinful life.
+For decades, I had led a very sinful life.
 I was a very materialistic, greedy person.
 I cared only for myself.
 I partied and had a lot of boyfriends.
 I was a vain woman and I was obsessed about my outward appearance: designer clothes and shoes, and expensive cosmetics.
 Now, when I look back on my life, I am filled with revulsion.
 My previous Buddhist practice started the profound changes.
 I was disgusted by my hedonistic former life and my selfishness.
 But it was only on the day when I felt the presence of Our Lord, that I understood the full import of my mortal sins.
 I am happy to say that I have gone to Confession and received Communion many times since that day, and I continue to pray fervently every day, especially the Rosary.

 Special devotion to the Blessed Virgin Mary: I am ashamed to say that after I fell away from the Faith, I made fun of people who prayed to Our Lady and who went on pilgrimages to Fatima and Lourdes.
 Now, I pray to Our Lady all the time.
 I talk to her during the course of my day.
 I ask her to be with me every minute of my day to make sure I don’t fall into error.
 I beg her to lead me to heaven.
 I ask her especially to intercede with her Son on my behalf because I have led such a sinful life.
 I pray the Rosary every day.
 I can’t do without the Rosary.
 It’s a lifeline for me.